 - reduces muscle soreness

 - recovers muscle strength

 You might be onto something if you love a good happy hour after your workout session.
 Beer, like sports drinks, contain carbs and electrolytes.
 And studies have concluded that a beer after exercise doesn’t have negative effects on hydration.
 In fact, people who consume beer moderately tend to be more active.
-Light beer with added sodium specifically has been shown to replace fluid loss after high-intensity cycling.
+Light beer with added sodium specifically has been shown to after high-intensity cycling.

 Beer for post workout

 These five tasty beverages prove that post-workout hydration doesn't have to be boring.
 Do you have a go-to recovery drink?
 Would you try any of these?